delbetu/delbetu.github.io/resume.md

 ## Summary
 ---
-Strong background in developing Object Oriented applications in Ruby/Rails and Java.
+I'm a Software Engineer with 5+ years of experience in web-development.
-Ability to discover/understand the business requirements and design the right solution.
+Continously learning, allways passionate about talking/discussing about software building topics.
-Ability to deliver well tested, intention revealing, unit composable software.
+One of my main goals is to release code that is built to last (well tested, intention revealing, unit composable software) whilst helping the team to keep the focus on current goals and maintaining a clear big-picture in mind.

 ## Education
 ---